 Details, Sorting, and Call Flow

-There are certain details available to you once you find a call that you were looking for.
-You can see that each call is identified with the following:
+There are certain details available to you once you find a call.
+Each call is identified with the following:

 - Arrived from - "Ivr: Auto Attendant Main..." is the main greeting a customer hears when he calls the company, and where he is prompted to select a department.
 A call may also arrive directly from an internal extension or from a queue.

-- Recording - A play icon next to a call to indicates that a recording exist for it or one of its flow segments.
-The actual recording is available once you open the flow for the call (see below).
+- Recording - a play icon () next to a call to indicates that a recording exist for it or one of its call flow segments.
+The actual recording is available once you expand the call to show its full call flow (see below.)

 The details provided for a call are only the initial ones marked for it.
 If you click on any call you will bring up its Call Flow details, showing you a complete history of all the queues, agents, and automatic distribution that it went through since the client or an agent placed it.

-Here, for example, the flow shows you that the call was first received by the "Ivr: Auto Attendant Main" (main greeting), it was then moved to "Queue:Sales Department", was accepted by Jeremiah Robinson, the customer then dialed a direct extension "2326", before hanging up.
+Here, for example, the flow shows you that the call was first received by the "Ivr: Auto Attendant Main" (main greeting), it was then moved to "Queue:Sales Department", was accepted by Jeremiah Robinson, who trasnered it to extension 2326 before the client hanging up.

 - The first column is tells you were is the call coming from.

 - Second column shows who it was received by.